 To register your interest in getting involved with the initiative, please complete the UDARI Interest Form.

-The initiative is co-chaired by Lynette Overby, Professor of Theatre, and Director of the Community Engagement Initiative, Alison Parker, History Department Chair and Richards Professor of American History, and Earl Smith, Professor of Women and Gender Studies.
+The initiative is co-chaired by Emerald Christopher, Assistant Professor of Women and Gender Studies, Lynnette Overby, Professor of Theatre, and Director of the Community Engagement Initiative, and Alison Parker, History Department Chair and Richards Professor of American History.

-The committees are open to all UD faculty, staff and graduate and undergraduate students who are willing to commit themselves to taking specific action by serving on (or chairing or co-chairing) a committee.
+The committees are open to all UD faculty, staff and graduate and undergraduate students who are willing to commit themselves to taking specific action by serving on, chairing, or co-chairing a committee.

 UDARI’s team of interns is a group of ardent, determined, and inspired undergraduate students who work on various research tasks and projects of the Initiative that lie within their fields of interest.
 Together, they are working towards fulfilling the five objectives of UDARI, as well as enhancing life on campus for our increasingly diverse student body.

 The initiative’s current interns are:

 The initiative’s past interns include: